HolgerDoerner/dotfiles/README.md

 my linux-dotfiles and scripts

 ## about
-this repository exists mainly to share my congiguration between different maschines, but everyone is free to use what ever he/she wants.
+this repository exists mainly to share my configuration between different maschines, but everyone is free to use what ever he/she wants.